qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 After that type the commands below to install QGIS::

  sudo apt-get update
- sudo apt-get install qgis python-qgis qgis-plugin-grass
+ sudo apt-get install qgis python3-qgis qgis-plugin-grass

 In case you would like to install QGIS Server (note that it's not a common practice to install both client and server applications on the same machine), type::

  sudo apt-get update
- sudo apt-get install qgis-server python-qgis
+ sudo apt-get install qgis-server python3-qgis

 .. note:: Please remove all the QGIS and GRASS packages you may have installed from other repositories before doing the update.